Last updated on June 29, 2022 1:36 am

 - Towel or rug

-- Prime your rusty tool’s surface by 1st washing it in dish soap water; this ensures that you maximize the chemical reaction from the oxalic acid.
+- Prime your rusty tool’s surface by 1st washing the surface with dish soap water; this ensures that you maximize the chemical reaction from the oxalic acid.

 - Make sure to wear rubber gloves.
 Prepare an oxalic acid solution by mixing 1 gallon of water with 3 teaspoons of oxalic acid in a plastic bucket.
 Make sure that the bucket is large enough to fit your tool.

-- Allow it to soak for at least 30 minutes.
+- Allow rusted parts to soak for at least 30 minutes.
 The solution will seep into any hollow parts of the tool and fully dissolve persistent rust build-ups.

 - Rinse with water and wipe dry.